Fever During Pregnancy

 - Change in body composition

 A fever can further suppress an already overworked immune system.
-There is no need to panic, however, as a fever could be potentially unrelated to your pregnancy and most women running a fever run no risk to the pregnancy itself.
+There is no need to panic, however, as a fever could be potentially unrelated to your pregnancy and it runs no risk to the pregnancy itself.

 Can Fever Be a Sign of Pregnancy?

-On a happier account, a fever could be a sign of is pregnancy!
-However, a fever alone isn’t a sign of pregnancy.
-In case other symptoms accompanying the fever also indicate pregnancy, then the temperature is most likely a sign of it as well.
+On a happier account, a fever could be a sign of pregnancy!
+However, fever alone isn’t a sign of pregnancy.
+In case there are other symptoms accompanying the fever, the hike in temperature is most likely a sign of it.
 Some of the other symptoms include:

 - Morning sickness